LCAV/AcousticRakeReceiver/README.md

 ### Install Scikits.Audiolab

+Scikits.Audiolab is only necessary if you want to work with the samples from the TIMIT database (that are in the NIST format).
 The script `figure_quality.py` requires the module [sckits.audiolab](http://scikits.appspot.com/audiolab) to be installed.
 This in turns requires the `libsndfile` library to work.
 Here are the steps used to install it on Mac OS X Yosemite using and [Homebrew](http://brew.sh/) package manager and pip.